 There is a huge difference between our lives before the war and our lives now.
 It’s better now that the community knows us; we feel more comfortable now.

 We hear about people who were caught working without permits and sent back to Syria.
+We know a lot of people who where caught working without permits and sent back to Syria.
 My nephew was one of them.
 He’s an only child and was working here in Jordan.
 When he was caught, his mother went to the police station and begged them not to send him back.
 They let him stay and he didn’t try to work again.